-For the "drop" to be official, students must submit to Student Central the appropriate official form for dropping a course with the signature of the academic advisor.
+For the "drop" to be official, students must submit to the Registrar's Office the appropriate official form for dropping a course with the signature of the academic advisor.

-The date that the student officially notifies Student Central of his/her intent to drop/withdraw from a course is the official drop/withdrawal date.
+The date that the student officially notifies the Registrar's Office of his/her intent to drop/withdraw from a course is the official drop/withdrawal date.